KQM-git/TCL/characters/anemo/jean.md

 {% tab title="Passive" %}
 ### **Guiding Breeze**

-When a Perfect Cooking is achieved on a dish with restorative effects, Jean has a 12% chance to obtain double the product.
+When a Perfect Cooking is achieved on a dish with restorative effects, there is a 12% chance to obtain double the product.
 {% endtab %}

 {% tab title="Ascension 1" %}
 ### **Wind Companion**

-Hits by Jean's Normal Attacks have a 50% chance to regenerate HP equal to 15% of Jean's ATK for all party members.
+On hit, Jean's Normal Attacks have a 50% chance to regenerate HP equal to 15% of Jean's ATK for all party members.
 {% endtab %}

 {% tab title="Ascension 4" %}